lee-blake/CME-Commitment-to-Change/Documentation/Development.md

 Note that the `touch` calls will cause a restart of the server because files have changed.
 Don't put them on scripts that don't need them (ie non-migration scripts).

+### General Script Tips

+- You can use `docker-compose exec <command>` instead of `docker-compose run <command>` to running in a container that is already up in another terminal.
+- If you want an interative terminal (for example, with `psql`) you must use `docker-compose exec -it <command>` or else the script will just execute without any further input from you.

 ### Scripts (Linux)